 You must submit your application via Grants.gov Workspace.
-To register with Grants.gov, go to https://apply07.grants.gov/apply/register.faces.
+Register with Grants.gov.

-Once you are registered, you must add an "individual applicant" profile to apply to programs for individuals.
+After registering, you must add an "individual applicant" profile to apply to programs for individuals.
 Click on the "My Account" link, then on "Manage Profiles" and "Add Profile."
 Refer to Grants.gov's instructions for adding a profile.